rails-girls-summer-of-code/summer-of-code/students/application.md

 Here is the basic checklist for your application:

-* Have you read, and fully understood, this guide?
+<span class="glyphicon glyphicon-unchecked"></span> Have you read, and fully understood, this guide?
-* Have you found a teammate?
+<span class="glyphicon glyphicon-unchecked"></span> Have you found a teammate?
-* Has your team selected a project?
+<span class="glyphicon glyphicon-unchecked"></span> Has your team selected a project?
-* Has your team found at least two coaches who will commit to helping you?
+<span class="glyphicon glyphicon-unchecked"></span> Has your team found at least two coaches who will commit to helping you?
-* Has your team found a suitable workspace for the duration of the program?
+<span class="glyphicon glyphicon-unchecked"></span> Has your team found a suitable workspace for the duration of the program?
-* Do you agree with and meet all of the requirements listed above?
+<span class="glyphicon glyphicon-unchecked"></span> Do you agree with and meet all of the requirements listed above?